daviebadger/books/restructuredtext/restructuredtext.rst

 how to transform the given text in a document to other text or file formats, for example HTML or PDF.

 Sections
 --------

-Sections headers are a single line of text with an underline or an underline and an overline of non-alphanumeric characters (adornment), which are at least as long as the text:
+Sections are a single line of text with an underline or an underline and an overline of non-alphanumeric characters (adornment), which are at least as long as the text: